krmarshall/TotalWarhammerDataParser/README.md

 Uses NConvert and a webp plugin from XnConvert to convert images and strip metadata.

-A saner person would probably have rebuilt the DB in like mongo/mongoose and queried characters out.
-This was kind of a "I wonder if this would work" that went too far.
-Being able to serve just json makes deployment a bit cheaper as well.
+A saner person would probably have rebuilt the DB instead.

 Reverse engineered DB schema (kinda rough and not totally complete, but handy reference): https://dbdiagram.io/d/6212fade485e433543e7fe91